Superionichuan/compute_diffusion/README.md

 #### 3. **Segmented Fitting**

 To enhance reliability, the dataset is often divided into segments.
-For each segment, the slope is calculated, and the final \(D\) is obtained by averaging the results across all segments.
+For each segment, the slope is calculated, and the final $D$ is obtained by averaging the results across all segments.

 The `slope` of the linear fit for the Mean Squared Displacement `(MSD)` vs. time (`t`) is calculated using the formula: